LOUIS, 1st MARQUESS OF MILFORD HAVEN

 Whist serving onboard HMS Inconstant, Louis went on his next adventure - which meant he would not return to England for 2 years.
 His ship, which was part of the 'Flying Squadron' was the flagship of Admiral of the Fleet Sir Richard Meade, 4th Earl Clanwilliam (1832-1907).
 One of the other ships within the Squadron was HMS Bacchante, who had two notable young junior officers: the eldest sons of 'Uncle Bertie' - Prince Albert Victor 'Eddie', The Duke of Clarence & Avondale (1864-1892) and Prince George 'Georgie' of Wales, later King George V (1865(1910-1936).
 On this long voyage Louis formed a strong friendship with his cousin Prince George, which would last all of his life.
 Louis finally returned to England on 16th October 1882.
 Upon his return, Queen Victoria (1819(1837-1901) personally awarded Louis the Egypt Medal (for his part in his ship's actions in Alexandria) and thanked him for looking after her grandsons.

 In 1883, Louis was posted to the Royal Yacht 'Victoria & Albert II' and he and Princess Victoria became engaged.
 His parents approved of the very acceptable union between their son and a favourite granddaughter of The Queen.
-However, her family were not so pleased, thinking that at 19yrs, she was too young and inexperienced for marriage and that she should be spending more time looking after her recently widowed father.
+However, her family were not so pleased, thinking that at 19yrs, she was too young and inexperienced for marriage and that she should be spending more time looking after her recently widowed father and her siblings.
 In addition many relatives throughout Russia and Germany were against the relationship.
-However The Queen made it very clear that she approved and wrote - "I am very glad she has found a person, kind, good and clever and whom she knows thoroughly well."
+However, The Queen made it very clear that she approved (although initially she did not) and wrote - "I am very glad she has found a person, kind, good and clever and whom she knows thoroughly well."

 A drawing of the bride & groom (Mountbatten's parents) -